-The purpose of this briefing note is to provide Members with information relating to an application for Planning Permission in Principle at the site of the Artizan Centre at College Way / High Street, Dumbarton.
+A report was submitted by the Planning, Building Standards and Environmental Health Manager, providing Members with information in relating to an application at the site of the Artizan Centre at College Way / High Street, Dumbarton.

-This briefing will give members an opportunity to understand the proposal and highlight any issues which they consider the proposal ought to address.
-The merits of the proposals are not being considered, and no decisions will be made at this stage.
-The agreed procedures and protocol for Elected Member involvement at the pre-application stage are attached as appendices.
+This briefing gives members an opportunity to understand the proposal and highlight any issues, which they consider the proposal ought to address.
+The merits of the proposals were not considered, and no decisions were made at this stage.
+The agreed procedures and protocol for Elected Member involvement at the pre-application stage is attached at Appendix 1.